1. Where on earth is Jiangsu Province?

 6. Is financial aid available?

 Yes.
-The OJS program administers scholarships (no special application needed) for all Ontario participants, using funds provided by the Ministry of Training, Colleges, and Universities ($2000 for one semester; $2500 for full-year participation; $2500 for the Summer Research Program; and, $1000 for the Summer Language, History and Culture Program).
+The OJS program administers scholarships (no special application needed) for all Ontario participants, using funds provided by the Ministry of Training, Colleges, and Universities ($2500 for one semester; $3000 for full-year participation; $3000 for the Summer Research Program; and, $2000 for the Summer Language, History and Culture Program and Summer Language and Food Culture Program).
 OSAP, OSG, or SSHRC support, as well as many university-based scholarships, may be applied to your exchange year.
 Feel free to discuss this with us.
 Also, all Ontario universities offer scholarships and/or bursaries for study abroad: check with your home university’s International Office and with your academic advisor.
 It is important to note thet International Visa students can apply and be accepted to the OJS but OJS Scholarships are not available to International Visa students.

 7. How much will it cost?